Louis D. Brandeis Center for Human Rights Under Law: Santa Ana Unified School District Lawsuit (2024)

-UCLA's media relations office stated that the university "remains dedicated to complying with all federal laws and respecting the free and open exchange of ideas representing diverse viewpoints."
-It also claimed that the centers on UCLA regularly provide programming on Israel.

-In response to the criticism from Newhall, Marcus in a letter to the editor of The Chronicle insisted that the groups' goal was not to shut down open discussion, rather the opposite: "accountability systems to ensure that these programs offer the diversity of perspectives that existing law requires.
-If Professor Newhall's association defends the status quo against diverse perspectives, then it is they who are trying to shut down debate."

 Education and research

 Anti-Semitism Report (2021)

 In September 2021, a report based on a survey conducted by the Cohen Research Group for the Louis D. Brandeis Center for Human Rights Under Law and the Alpha Epsilon Pi fraternity examined the experiences of Jewish fraternity and sorority members on college campuses.
 The survey collected responses from 1,027 self-identified Jewish students involved in Greek life at 118 campuses across North America.
 The report revealed that 65% of respondents had experienced or were aware of antisemitism on their campuses, and 50% admitted to hiding their Jewish identity at times to avoid hostility or discomfort.

 Marcus argued that the findings should alarm college leaders, as many Jewish students feel pressured to conceal their identity due to rising antisemitism on campuses.

 Anti-Semitism Report (2014–2015)

 In February 2015, LDB and Trinity College issued an "Anti-Semitism Report," presenting results from an online survey of American Jewish college students.
 The survey had a 10–12% response rate, does not claim to be representative, and included 1,157 self-identified Jewish students at 55 campuses nationwide.
 The report showed that 54% of the students who took part in the online survey reported having experienced or witnessed antisemitism on their campuses during the Spring semester of the last academic year.

 Marcus claimed that the findings should have been a wake-up call to college administrators that Jewish students face real problems of bias.

 The study was criticized by The Forward which argued that the study documented only a snapshot in time, rather than a trend, because it did not have a representative sample of Jewish college students and because it allowed students to define antisemitism (leaving the term open to impression).